PermutaTriangle/comb_spec_searcher/README.md

 tree = searcher.auto_search()
 ```

-Now that we have a `ProofTree` i.e a specification, the obvious thing we want
+Now that we have a `ProofTree` i.e., a specification, the obvious thing we want
 to do is find the generating function for the class that counts the number of
 objects of each size.
 This can be done by using the `get_genf` or
 `get_min_poly` methods on `ProofTree`.
 To use these methods we will need to go